zzr-idam/PDE-Based-Image-Dehazing/README.md

 ## 6. Notes and Tips
-- **Environment Compatibility**: Ensure that your Python environment (especially the versions of PyTorch, CUDA, and cuDNN if using GPU acceleration) is compatible with the requirements of the deep - learning operations in the project.
+- **Environment Compatibility**: Ensure that your Python environment (especially the versions of PyTorch, CUDA, and cuDNN if using GPU acceleration) is compatible with the requirements of the deep-learning operations in the project.
 In case of GPU-related issues, refer to the official documentation of PyTorch for troubleshooting.
 - **Input Image Requirements**: The input hazy images should be of reasonable size.
 Extremely large images may cause memory issues during processing.
-You can consider resizing the images beforehand or adjusting the memory - related settings in the code if needed.
+You can consider resizing the images beforehand or adjusting the memory-related settings in the code if needed.
 - **Customization**: The `demo.py` script can be further customized.
-For example, you can modify the dehazing parameters, adjust the output image quality settings, or integrate additional post - processing steps for better visual results.
+For example, you can modify the dehazing parameters, adjust the output image quality settings, or integrate additional post-processing steps for better visual results.